emilygv/emilyvernon.com/_casestudies/postup.md

 category: Travel
 image: /assets/images/casestudies/postup/postup_hero_image.png
 thumbnail: /assets/images/casestudies/postup/postup_thumbnail.jpg
-overview: "**PostUp provides immediate access to information specific to remote working in out-of-home spaces.** The suggested places nearby help users find a place quickly, while **location profiles are built with real-time, peer-to-peer and profile-driven data.
-I completed this project as a solo Google Ventures design sprint.**"
 challange: "**Freelancers and remote workers want to find great coffee shops, free spaces and public spaces to work from.** There is a possibility that the chosen location will not have what they need, or the staff are lukewarm to remote workers. **Currently, they are frustrated by the time spent looking for places to work.**"
+approach: "**Established an app MVP by completing a solo Google Sprint over a week.** My goal was to try all aspects of the methodology, and identify the most value-add user flow. **The use of sketching throughout the process was an effective way to explore** how to provide information specific to remote working in out-of-home spaces. "
 responsibilities: [Design Sprint Moderation, Brand Strategy, Experience Strategy, Customer Experience, UX Research, UX Testing, UX Design, UI Design]
 ---